JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin_faq.md

 It is possible to add a dependency on a plugin available in the file system — like a plugin update downloaded manually from JetBrains Marketplace or built separately in another project.

-To configure the dependency, add the `File` instance to the [`intellij.plugins`](tools_gradle_intellij_plugin.md#intellij-extension-plugins) property and point it to the `lib` directory inside the extracted plugin's directory or any other parent that contains plugin's `.jar` files.
+To configure the dependency, add the `File` instance to the [`intellij.plugins`](tools_gradle_intellij_plugin.md#intellij-extension-plugins) property and point it to the `lib` directory inside the extracted plugin's directory or any other parent that contains plugin's <path.jar</path> files.

 <tabs group="languages">
 <tab title="Kotlin" group-key="kotlin">